Chapter 1-The Unfolding Of Creation

 Parashara refers to Maitreya as Vipra, a brahmin.
 In calling him such, he reminds Maitreya that as a recipient of Vedic knowledge he has a responsibility to maintain its integrity.

 6. And having bowed to Surya, the Lord of the grahas and the source of creation, I shall now describe the eye of the Vedas (Jyotish) as heard from the mouth of Brahma.

 The grahas are cosmic forces that govern human destiny.
 Surya, the Sun, is the principal graha.

 Surya is Paramatma, pure consciousness.
-When Parashara 'bows to Surya', he experiences the
+When Parashara 'bows to Surya', he directs his attention inward and experiences the

-unbounded nature of consciousness from within.
+unbounded nature of his own consciousness.
 When he 'bows to Brahma', he experiences that

 same unboundedness outwardly as well.